 CoCo Rico doesn't, on its surface, look threatening.
 It's a coconut soda.
 It's a pleasant shade of green with big cheerful letters and a picture of palm trees.
 And yet something sinister resides even in the design on the can.
 The name "CoCo" hangs heavy over the image of the shaved coconut, the letters cyclopean, seeming to weigh down upon it with a burden of forbidden knowledge.
 There is what at first seems to be a sun partially eclipsed by the palm tree, but on closer inspection, it is angular and crystalline.
 It can't be the familiar, warm, life-giving sun--so what is it?
 A strange, cold, sharp-edged entity, glowing with some sort of leprous phosphorescence.
 The yellowish color of this "sun" is tinged a sickly green.
 And below and to the right of the "Rico"--like a nagging doubt which cannot be dispelled, like a memory of unnameable deeds done in a forgotten cemetery under a gibbous moon, never to be expunged--there is the simple yet sinister label "Since 1935" on a yellowed parchment scroll.
 What happened in 1935 that haunts this can of soda to this day?

-Where and when: purchased 4/11/09 at Galco's, Los Angeles
+: purchased 4/11/09 at Galco's, Los Angeles

 Color: clear.
 I'm tempted to say "as pus", but that hardly seems necessary, even for this review.